 - Reduce the self-payments for dental care – and ideally make it completely free – for the most socially vulnerable.

 - Combat child poverty.
-Irrespective of a child’s background and their parent’s circumstances, it must be ensured that all children in Denmark grow up under decent conditions and have the opportunity to take an active part in the community.
+Irrespective of a child’s background or their parent’s circumstances, it must be ensured that all children in Denmark grow up under decent conditions and have the opportunity to take an active role in the community.
 The new government will combat poverty and will therefore introduce a poverty limit to enable monitoring of the development.
 Combating poverty will also be one of the purposes of creating a benefits commission, which must present recommendations within the benefits area within 12 months.
-These recommendations will serve to alleviate problems related to child poverty, increase labour market participation, and simplify the benefits system.
+These recommendations will serve to alleviate problems related to child poverty, increase labour market participation and simplify the benefits system.

 - Until the commission has presented its recommendations, affected families with children will be offered targeted assistance.
-An annual 250-300 million DKK will be allocated for temporary cash child benefits to be implemented as soon as possible and to be aimed at children aged 0-14 years old in families covered by the unemployment assistance limit or the integration benefits limit.
+An annual DKK 250-300 million will be allocated for temporary cash child benefits to be implemented as soon as possible and to be aimed at children aged 0-14 years old in families covered by the unemployment assistance limit or the integration benefits limit.
 The temporary cash benefit will cease when a future benefits system is implemented.

 - Cancel the approved reduction of integration benefits as per 1 January 2020, which has also been included in the earmarked financing.

-In the government’s presentation of the coming bills in the parliamentary year 2020/21, the minister for social affairs and senior citizens will present a bill that allows municipalities to introduce coherent measures for citizens with complex problems.
-The bill has been delayed due to the covid-19 pandemic.Ongoing debates
+The government is currently working on a policy initiative in order to present a bill that allows municipalities to introduce coherent measures for citizens with complex problems.
+The work has been delayed due to the COVID-19 pandemic.

 For socially marginalised young people, who are one of the most vulnerable groups among young people, it is particularly disturbing to be isolated with parents whose ability to care is reduced.
 This could be in families with abuse, alcohol problems, violence, etc. The isolation may aggravate the young people’s situation, since the support from pedagogues, teachers and other important adults is missing.